todogroup/awesome-ospo/README.md

 - [zanata](https://github.com/zanata/zanata-platform) - Zanata is a web-based system for translators to translate documentation and software online using a web browser.
 - [Weblate](https://weblate.org/) - Weblate is a free web-based translation management system.
-- [Respresso](https://respresso.io/localization-converter) - Multiplatform localization converter for iOS (.strings + Objective-C getters), Android (strings.xml) and Web (.json).
+- [Respresso](https://respresso.io/localization-converter/) - Multiplatform localization converter for iOS (.strings + Objective-C getters), Android (strings.xml) and Web (.json).

 ## Websites and Documentation

 - [Docusaurus](https://docusaurus.io) - Docusaurus is a React-based static site generator, specifically developed to more easily help create and maintain open source websites.
-- [GatsbyJS](https://www.gatsbyjs.org/) - Gatsby is a site generator that allows you to build fast websites and apps with React.
+- [GatsbyJS](http://www.gatsbyjs.com/) - Gatsby is a site generator that allows you to build fast websites and apps with React.
 - [VuePress](https://vuepress.vuejs.org/) - VuePress is a minimalistic Vue-based static site generator, optimized for writing technical documentation.

 ## Security

 - [Eclipse Steady](https://github.com/eclipse/steady) - Eclipse Steady, formerly known as "Vulnerability Assessement Tool" (Vulas), helps to discover, assess and mitigate known vulnerabilities in Java and Python projects.
-- [Lift](https://www.sonatype.com/products/sonatype-lift) — Sonatype Lift is a free forever, cloud-native and collaborative code analysis platform built for developers.
-It analyzes each developer pull request to find and fix security, performance, reliability, and style issues, then reports them as comments in code review — where they are 70x more likely to get fixed.

 ## In-Kind Donations

 The following organizations have formal or informal programs for offering in-kind donations to free and open source projects or foundations.

 - [AWS](https://aws.amazon.com/opensource/) - AWS started a program in 2019 to provide promotional credits to open source projects.
-Details are in [this blog post](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/) and you can [Apply Here](https://pages.awscloud.com/AWS-Credits-for-Open-Source-Projects) (Last Updated: April 14, 2021)
+Details are in [this blog post](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/) (Last Updated: April 14, 2021)
-- [Azure Credits](https://cloudblogs.microsoft.com/opensource/2021/09/28/announcing-azure-credits-for-open-source-projects/) - This program grants Azure credits to open source projects for a year.
-Developers will be able to use these credits for testing, storage, or other development.
+- [Azure Credits](https://opensource.microsoft.com/azure-credits/) - This program grants Azure credits to open source projects, which developers can use for testing, storage, or other development.

 # Content License